-From Dean on February 7th, 2007 in Bathroom Remodel
+From Engineering on December 13, 1901 in Bathroom Remodel

 Bathroom sinks, also called lavatories, are available in a galactic range of styles and materials, but be sure to choose one before construction begins, as they require specific placement of supply and drainage lines.